Royal Mail

-Acer Palmatum Dissectum ‘Orangeola’
+Acer palmatum dissectum ‘Orangeola’

 The allure of our Acer palmatum dissectum ‘Orangeola’ is partly found in its softly mound-forming and coarsely-dissected, filigree leaves.
 This cut leaf weeping maple gives you three fantastic, distinct colours as the year progresses.
 Beginning a bashful orange in the spring, maturing to bronze in the summer and intensifying to a final radiant fizz of orange as they fall in autumn.
 An industrious little number, it continually produces new leaves throughout the year: these emerge with abundance, coloured orange and contrast beautifully with the existing deeper-toned, mature leaves.